South Korea and Canada Discuss Defense Cooperation Amid Submarine Project

 Both ministers agreed that these exercises enhance interoperability between their navies and reaffirm their shared commitment to maintaining peace and stability in the Indo-Pacific region.

 Ahn expressed deep gratitude to McGuinty and the Canadian Ministry of National Defense for their generous support in ensuring the success of the training.
-He also expressed hope for continued collaboration between South Korea and Canada in submarine projects, security, defense industry, and broader industrial cooperation.
+He also expressed hope for closer collaboration between South Korea and Canada in submarine projects, security, defense industry, and broader industrial cooperation.

 The ministers recalled the outcomes of the Korea-Canada Foreign Affairs and Defense (2+2) Ministerial Meeting held in February and agreed to continue multilateral cooperation on global security issues and defense and defense industry collaboration.